yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # screen-recorder
 [Back to TOC](#📚-contents)

-Tools to record the content of the terminal and manage the recording (e.g., converting into animated GIFs)
+_... description of the category ..._
 ## svg generator 📁
 Command-line tool for managing or interacting with related tasks.
 * [terminal-svg-screenshot](https://github.com/suin/terminal-svg-screenshot) [❌ ❌ 🖥️CLI] - A tool for creating beautiful SVG screenshots of terminal output, perfect for documentation and blog posts.